brownieboy/notistack-redux-saga-example/readme.md

 # Notistack Redux Saga Example

 The example code here takes the Redux example from the [Notistack Repository](https://github.com/iamhosseindhv/notistack) and adapts it for use with Redux-Saga.
+The scenario is that we want snackbars displayed when we beging export a file and also when that export finishes.

-The idea is that the Saga can dispatch Notisstack action creators (`enqueueSnackbar()`, `closeSnackbar()` etc) in response to your existing Redux actions, rather than inserting new Notistack actions directly into your existing code.
+The idea is that the Saga can dispatch Notistack action creators (`enqueueSnackbar()`, `closeSnackbar()` etc) in response to your existing Redux actions, rather than inserting new Notistack actions directly into your existing code.

 ## Example buttons